grosser/gem_on_demand/Readme.md

 gem "bump"
 ```

-ALWAYS have a vendor/cache directory and add it to git so gem can be installed on a remote server.
+Always have a **`vendor/cache`** directory and add it to git so gem can be installed on a remote server.
 ```Bash
 mkdir -p vendor/cache
 bundle